dfrappart/dfrappart.github.io/_posts/2023-04-15-AKS_Workload_Identity.markdown

 ![illustration3](/assets/workloadid/workloadidentitypodid.png)

 A custom resource definition allowed us to  create a managed identity object in the kubernetes plane and was associated to a pod through a managed identity binding.
 You know, kind of the same way as for services and labels, but for identities.
-A daemonset ensured that a pod was running at all time on each node to intercept the Authentication request, and talked with another set of ppods organized in a deployement that itself was checking Azure AD for authentication, and authorization.
+A daemonset ensured that a pod was running at all time on each node to intercept the Authentication request, and talked with another set of pods organized in a deployement that itself was checking Azure AD for authentication, and authorization.

-While looking elegant in terms of Kubernetes approach (you know, because everybody does CRDs ^^), the underlying architecture was limited in many aspect, and it was not developed to a v2 version.
+While looking elegant in terms of Kubernetes approach (you know, because everybody does CRDs ^^), the underlying architecture was limited in many aspects, and it was not developed to a v2 version.

 Instead, pod identity v2 was redevelopped, and called workload identity.